rugbyprof/2143-ObjectOrientedProgramming/Assignments/Program-03/README.md

 ### Links to help you
-<sup>Note: You cannot used any built in functions to apply any of the filters below.
+<sup>Note: You cannot used any built in image processing functions to apply any of the filters below.
 You must alter each pixel yourself.
-In other words, loop over all pixels and apply changes programmatically.</sup>
+In other words, loop over all pixels and apply changes programmatically.
+You can however use PIL to grayscale your image if necessary.</sup>

 http://effbot.org/imagingbook/introduction.htm